zopefoundation/Zope/docs/zopebook/InstallingZope.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``ZServer`` (Zope's server) supports ``setuid()`` on POSIX systems in order
-to be able to listen on low-numbered ports, such as 21 (FTP) and 80 (HTTP),
+to be able to listen on low-numbered ports, such as 80 (HTTP),
 but drop root privileges when running; on most POSIX systems, only the
 ``root`` user can do this.